SnowSpider/cs373-collatz/README.txt

-Course Name:
+Course Name: CS w373
-Unique:
+Unique: 84270
-First Name:
+First Name: Wonjun
-Last Name:
+Last Name: Lee
-EID:
+EID: WL4337
-CS Username:
+CS Username: wlee
-GitHub ID:
+GitHub ID: SnowSpider
-GitHub Repository Name:
+GitHub Repository Name: cs373-collatz
-Estimated number of hours:
+Estimated number of hours: 6
-Actual    number of hours:
+Actual    number of hours: 10
 Comments:

 I attest that I have written every line of code that I have submitted and I take full responsibility for the origin of all the code submitted.